baking-bad/bcdhub/docs/developer.md

 BCDHub is a set of microservices written in Golang:

 * `indexer`
-Loads and decodes operations related to smart contracts and also keeps track of the block chain and handles protocol updates.
+Loads and decodes operations related to smart contracts and also keeps track of the blockchain and handles protocol updates.
 * `API`
 Exposes RESTful JSON API for accessing indexed data (with on-the-fly decoding).
 Also provides a set of methods for authentication and managing user profiles.